-Everything is too distinct to explain. firstSender returns a single , while sendersIfCached and senders both return an NSArray, which means on iOS, there could be multiple senders in an email.
+Everything is too distinct to explain. firstSender returns a single sender, while sendersIfCached and senders both return an NSArray, which means on iOS, there could be multiple senders in an email.
 Although this situation is quite rare (at least for me, I have never seen multiple senders), to avoid missing any sender, I’ll still use “senders” to get all possible senders.
 The final task is to mark messages as read; do you still remember [MessageMegaMall markMessagesAsViewed:] in section 8.2.5?
 Is it the right method for marking messages as read?
 Let’s set a breakpoint on this method and check whether it will be called when we mark an email as read.

 At first, we need to locate [MessageMegaMall markMessagesAsViewed:] in IDA and check its base address, as shown in figure 8-17.